TransUnion Logo

 The geometric elements are evenly distributed, creating a sense of order, organization, and professionalism.
 These qualities highlight the company’s capability to manage processes efficiently and provide reliability to its clients.

-The black cube framing the monogram resembles a safe, symbolizing protecting and safeguarding financial assets and confidential client information.
+The black cube framing the monogram resembles a safe, symbolizing the protection and safeguarding of financial assets and confidential client information.
 Its solidity and stability reinforce the company’s image as a trusted partner capable of handling critical data and maintaining client stability.

 1990s – 2001